penninesoaringclub/newsletter/content/posts/2025-04/index.md

 ### Northern Challenge Series 2025

-No new pilot entries so far but there has been a reshuffle in the top 5, with more local flights getting added and building those points up.
-Don’t forget that this is Pennine Soaring Club pilots flying in the UK, so get your flights uploaded when you’ve headed further afield, outside of PSC sites.
+No new flights have been entered or beaten existing entries on the board.

 [![](ncs.png)](https://www.xcmap.net/results.php?t=544)

 ### XContest - Pennine Soaring Club

-Flying weather has got our Pennine members out and about, fingers crossed this is the start of a great flying season.
-Don’t forget to get yourself registered to get access and maybe win some prizes.
+No new pilot entries so far but there has been a reshuffle in the top 5, with more local flights getting added and building those points up.
+Don’t forget that this is Pennine pilots flying in the UK, so get your flights uploaded when you’ve headed further afield, outside of PSC sites.

 [![](xcontest.png)](https://www.xcontest.org/united-kingdom/ranking-club:2688)